 - Monitoring: Audio engineers must continuously monitor volume levels and sound quality.

-- Communication Skills: You need excellent listening and speaking skills to collaborate on projects with others.
+- Communication Skills: Engineers must possess excellent listening and speaking skills to collaborate on projects with others involved in the project.

 Is This Occupation a Good Fit for You?